 Nothing New Under the Sun

 All of this is no surprise.
-Duke Energy has been in the solar-crushing business for at least 8 years since our original Duke Hates Solar campaign.
+Duke Energy has been in the solar-crushing business at least since our 2014 Duke Hates Solar campaign.

 This 2015 op-ed by Rev. Nelson Johnson and NC WARN Executive Director Jim Warren scolded Duke Energy for misleading Black leaders on solar.
 The satirical ad below explained Duke’s attitude toward rooftop solar — which continues to this day.